-AT&T and Gallaudet University unveil a football helmet to assist the hearing impaired
+AT&T and Gallaudet University unveil a football helmet for deaf and hard of hearing quarterbacks

 “We work out the same way as every other college football program, we practice the same way, we compete the same way,” Goldstein said.
 “The difference between coaching a hearing team compared to a Deaf team is first the communication.”

-The final product is the result of months of back and forth between the team and AT&T, which came up with the concept as a way to close the inclusion gap for the Deaf community with its 5G network.
+The final product is the result of months of communication between the team and AT&T, which came up with the concept as a way to close the inclusion gap for the Deaf community with its 5G network.

 “We came up with ideas on how to make this helmet more effective (and) we’d interact with (players and coaches),” said Corey Anthony, AT&T senior VP of networking engineering and operations.
 “They would give us feedback.
 We’d go back, make changes, work on it.
 It’s just a beautiful relationship that we have with that university.”